Tampa EMDR, Trauma & couples therapist

 Frequently Asked Questions

-How do I know if I have a porn addiction, or if this is just a bad habit?
+How do I know if this is a porn addiction or just a habit?

-Can EMDR help with porn addiction, or is it just for trauma?
+Can EMDR help with pornography addiction, or is it only for trauma?

-My faith is important to me, but my marriage is struggling.
-Can marriage counseling include faith without being preachy?
+My faith matters to me, but my marriage is struggling.
+Can counseling include faith without being preachy?

-I’m in Tampa and my marriage looks fine on the outside, but we feel disconnected.
-Is relationship counseling actually helpful?
+My marriage looks fine from the outside, but we feel disconnected.
+Is couples counseling actually worth it?

 Yes.
-Many couples in Tampa seek relationship counseling not because everything is falling apart, but because they feel emotionally distant, stuck in the same arguments, or unsure how to reconnect despite busy, high-pressure lives.
-For successful men especially, stress, work demands, and unspoken resentment can quietly erode intimacy over time.
+Many couples seek counseling not because everything is falling apart, but because they feel distant, stuck in the same arguments, or unsure how to reconnect inside busy, high-pressure lives.
+Stress, work demands, and unspoken resentment can erode closeness quietly over time.
+Counseling provides a structured, confidential space to understand what is happening beneath the surface, drawing on approaches like the Gottman Method and Emotionally Focused Therapy to rebuild trust and emotional connection.

 Locations Served